BuildIt-Poland/kohls-checkout/README.md

 * Application styled with [styled-components](https://www.styled-components.com/)
   * each component has it's own isolated style
   * compose components not styles -- prevents huge amount of duplication in large codebases
+* Automatic code formatting with [prettier](https://prettier.io/)
+  * no more arguments such as tabs vs spaces, single quotes vs double, etc.
+  * more pleasant to work with codebase

 Most of listed tools provide good integration with Slack and Jira.